nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters clears all entries contact command
-2. TutorPets clears all the contact in list
+2. TutorsPet clears all the contact in list

     Use case ends.